utshomax/postman-docs/src/pages/docs/collaborating-in-postman/user-groups.md

 ### Managing members of a group

-[Admins and Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add and remove members for all groups, but Developers can only add and remove members if they are a [group manager](#managing-group-managers).
+[Admins and Super Admins](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can add and remove members for all groups, but Developers can only add and remove members if they're a [group manager](#managing-group-managers).

 To manage the members of a group, select **Team** in the Postman header, then select **Manage Team**.
 Select **Groups** on the left.
 Locate the group you'd like to update and select it to edit.